Video Poker Money Management

 It is the key to making money on casino games.
 This is particularly true when it comes to games like video poker and slots which are mostly games of chance.
 People fail at these games because they do not manage their money well.
 You must look to maximize profits and minimize losses.
 Greed is the pathway to ruin when it comes to gambling.

 The Cost of Video Poker

-One reason many people turn to video poker is that the game can be played for a very small investment.
+One reason many people turn to video poker such as pick em poker is that the game can be played for a very small investment.
 In many cases this can be as low as $0.05 per hand.
 However, winning substantial sums of money at video poker demands a larger bet.
 Specifically, you will need to play the max bet if you want to reap the full benefits of hitting a Royal Flush.
 Make no mistake, making a Royal Flush is what your ultimate goal should be when playing video poker.